-Honest Employee Feedback
+#1: Honest Employee Feedback

-Identify Potential Problems
+#2: Identify Potential Problems

-Assemble Ideas and Input
+#3: Assemble Ideas And Input

 Engagement surveys don’t have to be all about bad news.
 Today’s engagement tools help companies create surveys designed to gain valuable employee feedback.
 Surveys can be used as a sounding board for new products, changes in services or other important client-facing decisions.
-Utilizing employee understanding and expertise in this area helps supervisors and other decision makers leverage a wide variety of understanding, thoughts and valuable considerations.
+Utilizing employee understanding in this area helps supervisors leverage a wide variety of understanding, thoughts and valuable considerations.
 Surveys can be used to collect ideas about enhancing product performance, gather creative marketing tips, simulate end-user feedback and much more.
 In addition to providing insights about new ideas, having employees participate in product launches empowers them with a stronger sense of ownership, improving engagement, strengthening participation and encouraging future efforts throughout the organization.

-Evaluate Existing Programs
+#4: Evaluate Existing Programs

-Analyze Industry Expectations
+#5: Analyze Industry Expectations